 Prime rib also works great on the rarer side.
 Because it’s cooked slowly and at low temperatures, a rare order of prime rib can come out without the bloodiness that turns off many rare-averse people.
 Other premium steak cuts can handle more heat.

 “Steaks that still perform very well even if you go to a medium-well temperature, those would be the highly marbled steaks, the ribeye, even the porterhouse or T-bone,” Dahlmann said.
 “There is a bone running through the middle, and around the bone retains more moisture and flavor.”

 David Berson, director of operations at Peter Luger Steak House in Brooklyn, agreed.
 “Some people like a ribeye rare, but I would recommend cooking it a little longer.
 It’s got a lot of fat.”

 One way cooks can get a leg up is to buy thicker cuts of beef, which gives them more margin for error than the thin steak cuts most supermarkets sell.
 “For home cooks it’s important to get the highest quality they can,” Berson said.
 “With protein — fish, beef — you don’t want to cut corners.”

 Meat buying is a big part of the job at Luger’s.
 “We look for fat distribution or marbling,” Berson said.
 “That’ll be a good indication of how juicy the steaks will be.”

-Lee Harper, of The Texas Steak Warehouse, mentions that 140 - 145 degrees Fahrenheit is a pretty good compromise, and will satisfy the vast majority of steak fans, since that falls right between medium well and well done.
+Lee Harper, of The Texas Steak Warehouse, mentions that 135 - 145 degrees Fahrenheit is a good range, and will satisfy the vast majority of gourmet steak fans, since that falls between medium-rare and medium-well done.